Mt Whitney Hike

 |Stay In Touch||Newsletter - Instagram - YouTube - Facebook|

 The Mt Whitney hike is on every hiker’s bucket list.
-At 14,505 feet, it’s the highest point in the lower 48, and is one of those rare high peaks that you can hike to without any mountaineering skills.
+At 14,505 feet, it’s the highest point in the lower 48 and is one of those rare high peaks that you can hike to without any mountaineering skills.
 There is some prep work you need to do, like getting your Mt Whitney permit and dealing with the altitude.
-This hike guide has everything you need to know to successfully climb Mt Whitney.
+This hiking guide has everything you need to know to successfully climb Mt Whitney.
 Keep reading for all the info.